jim-at-jibba/telecharger/README.md

 Not all the flags that youtube-dl allows are supported yet but you can provide them as a string on the form and telecharger will sort the rest out for you.

+The SQLite database is created in a `telecharger` directory in your home directory.
+In the future config will likely live here too.

+**Warning**

+I have not tested this on windows and doubt it will work there.
+Sorry.

 ## Install

 ```sh